Storidge/cio-user-docs/integrations/prometheus.md

 # Monitoring Storidge cluster metrics with Prometheus and Grafana

+### Why Prometheus?

 Prometheus is the standard open-source monitoring solution for many clusters.
-As it does not come with a feature-rich dashboard, it is often paired with Grafana; Prometheus gathers time-series data, and Grafana visualizes it.
+As it does not come with a feature-rich dashboard, it is often paired with Grafana; Prometheus gathers time-series data, while Grafana visualizes it.

-The Storidge metrics for Prometheus are available at the /metrics endpoint of all nodes on port 8282.
+The Storidge cluster metrics for Prometheus are available at the /metrics endpoint of all nodes on port 8282.

-We have made a Prometheus configuration file and sample Grafana dashboard available on our GitHub repo.
+A reference Prometheus configuration file and sample Grafana dashboard are available on our GitHub repo.

 ### Configure Prometheus and Grafana